Category Archives: Baden Royals

 On September 20, 1885, Friedrich married Princess Hilda of Nassau at Schloss Hohenburg in Lenggries, Kingdom of Bavaria, now in the German state of Bavaria.
 Hilda was the daughter of Adolphe, Duke of Nassau (later Grand Duke of Luxembourg) and Princess Adelheid-Marie of Anhalt-Dessau.
 Friedrich and Hilda had no children.

-Although he had no children, in 1927, Friedrich and his wife formally adopted Berthold, Margrave of Baden, the son of Friedrich’s first cousin, Max of Baden.
-This was done to ensure that the family’s properties would not pass to the government upon Friedrich’s death.
+In 1927, Friedrich and his wife formally adopted Berthold, Margrave of Baden, the son of Friedrich’s first cousin Max of Baden.
+This was to ensure the family’s properties would not pass to the government upon Friedrich’s death.

 The family was granted protection from the government, primarily because Hilda’s sister-in-law, Queen Victoria of Sweden, was with them.
-Soon the family was given permission to return to their home on the island of Mainau in Lake Constance in Baden-Württemberg, Germany.
-Nearly blind and in poor health, Grand Duke Friedrich II died in spa town Badenweiler, Germany while taking a cure on August 9, 1928.
+Soon the family was permitted to return to their home on the island of Mainau in Lake Constance in Baden-Württemberg, Germany.
+Nearly blind and in poor health, Grand Duke Friedrich II died in the spa town of Badenweiler, Germany while taking a cure on August 9, 1928.
 He is buried in the Grand Ducal Chapel in the Pheasant Garden in Karlsruhe, Germany.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.